Social Development and Discovery

 Parent partnership is essential in fostering independence.
 We encourage families to support their child’s growth by minimizing reliance on sippy cups, pacifiers, and constant adult intervention, helping each child discover the joy of self-reliance and confidence in their own abilities.

-At our Montessori school, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
+At MAV, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
 Our carefully designed programs cater to each stage of your child’s development, building essential skills and a deep connection to their world.

-Daily experiences in music, storytelling, and conversation nurture vocabulary and sound recognition.
-Singing, memorization, and reading with tactile materials help children connect spoken and written language, building phonetic awareness and early literacy skills in a joyful, natural way.
+Daily experiences in music, storytelling, and expressive conversation enrich children’s vocabulary and heighten sound recognition.
+Through singing, memorization, and the use of tactile language materials, children naturally connect spoken and written language—strengthening phonetic awareness and laying a solid foundation for early literacy.

 Knowledge is best given where there is eagerness to learn, so this is the period when the seed of all things can be sown, the child’s mind being like a fertile field, ready to receive what will germinate into a culture.